Tagetes Essential Oil

-Tagetes Essential Oil is also known as Tagette Essential Oil, Taget Essential, Marigold Essential Oil, Mexican Marigold Essential Oil and even Calendula Essential Oil.
+Tagetes Essential Oil is also known as Tagette Essential Oil, Taget Essential Oil, Marigold Essential Oil, Mexican Marigold Essential Oil and even Calendula Essential Oil.

-The term Calendula Essential Oil is entirely misleading and has nothing to do with Tagetes Essential Oil.
+The term Calendula Essential Oil is entirely misleading as it has nothing to do with Tagetes Essential Oil.